Lubanga’s child soldiers’ harm recognized and to be repaired15 December 2017

 UN Commission of Inquiry for Syria in Amsterdam17 October 2017

-On 25 October representatives of the UN Commission of Inquiry will visit the University of Amsterdam to discuss the Commission's work.
-The event is organized by the Syria Legal Network and the Nuhanovic Foundation in cooperation with the War Reparations Centre of the University of Amsterdam.
+On 25 October representatives of the UN Commission of Inquiry visited the University of Amsterdam to discuss the Commission's work.
+The event was organized by the Syria Legal Network and the Nuhanovic Foundation in cooperation with the War Reparations Centre of the University of Amsterdam.
 For details and invitation: firstname.lastname@example.org.

 Nuhanovic Foundation member of EFAD25 September 2017